 Estimating the proportion of slope rockfish in the releases required adding a fifth β term to equation LOGITSPECIESCOMP to account for yelloweye being included in PDSRayu of the harvest.
 This term offset the overall Pslopeayu logit curve to differentiate Pslopeayu in the harvests and releases (Table 6).

-Release mortality (i.e., the number of released rockfish expected to die) was calculated assuming fixed mortality rates developed in each of the regions.
+Release mortality (i.e., the number of released rockfish expected to die) was calculated assuming fixed mortality rates developed in each of the regions (FIGURE 8 REL_MORT).
 Deep water release (DWR) devices were mandated for charter fleets in 2013 and CITATIONrelease mortality rates were reduced since then to match research results (CITATION).
-Southeast applies basic rates estimated in these studies while Southcentral and Kodiak rates were derived by using historical depth-of-release data to adjust the rates based on area and user group (FIGURE 8 REL_MORT).
+Southeast applies basic rates estimated in these studies while Southcentral and Kodiak rates were derived by using historical depth-of-release data to adjust the rates based on area and user group.

 The total number of mortalities by year, area, user and species/species assemblage in numbers was calculated by summing harvests and release mortality such that